Linear Stack

 }

-To implement a generic stack in C++ that can store any type of object or data type, you can use generics.
-In C++, generics are implemented using templates.
+In C++, you can easily implement a generic stack using templates.
 Templates allow the creation of classes, functions, and even member functions that can work with any data type, specified when the object or function is instantiated.
 Templates in C++ allow you to define generic classes and functions that can work with any data type.
-C++ array-based generic stack implementation:

 #include <iostream>